newtfire/locke-anthology2.0/documentation.md

 ### Populating Poem Attributes:

 - Running poemData.js will create the poemAttributes.json file inside the data folder
+- - The file can be run by navigating to the source folder a command terminal and typing `node poemData.js`
 - This file contains the title, author, file path, and potential art for each poem file
 - variables from this file or any other file in the data folder can be simply be retrieved by using the variable name, with no need to call the file itself

+### Building the site:
+- To build the site run these node commands

+`npm run build`

+`npm run deploy`

+- To preview the site before building it you can run this command:
+`npm run dev`

 <h2> Changes between version 1 and version 2 </h2>